 6. Optimize the emission pattern (optional).

-In the following section, we will focus on capturing an emission pattern and optimizing the system to maximize angular (and spectral) information and signal-to-noise ratio.
+The following section will focus on capturing an emission pattern and optimizing the system to maximize angular (and spectral) information and signal-to-noise ratio.

 Click for the related spectrum imaging experiment.